 Over the coming months, we hope to collect more anecdotes and stories that can be added to the Blues and Rock History of Ealing, particularly information on other venues and bands that played in the area.

-The Ealing Club Community Interest Company has already organised two exhibitions in collaboration with Pitzhangar Manor Gallery & The Ealing Music and Film Festival.
+The Ealing Club Community Interest Company has already organised three exhibitions in collaboration with Pitzhangar Manor Gallery & The Ealing Music and Film Festival.
 Marshall Amplification has also kindly participated helping ensure that the iconic brand developed in Hanwell (Ealing Borough) will continue its strong association with the area.